The following post is from Shaina of Food for My Family:

 Know what foods and items just make picnics harder rather than more fun.
 If you’re going to a heavily wooded area, for instance, packing a kite for the kids will only lead to their disappointment rather than delight.
-Additionally, foods like ice cream and Jell-O and anything that will leave a sticky-fingered mess are best left at home.
+Additionally, foods like ice cream and Jell-O and anything that will leave a sticky-fingered mess is best left at home.

 7. Clean it up.

 Plan for clean up.
-Extra paper towels or hand towels, wet wipes and zip-top bags to toss dirty utensils or tablecloths in will keep you sane when it’s time to pack up and go and then again later when it’s time to unpack at home.
+Extra paper towels or hand towels, wet wipes, and zip-top bags to toss dirty utensils or tablecloths in will keep you sane when it’s time to pack up and go and then again later when it’s time to unpack at home.

 These are some of our ways to make picnics easier for our family so that we can enjoy the warm summers while they last.
 Sometimes life is all about seizing the opportunity that is right there in front of you.